Can I sell my items at the Market?

 Please read this page in its entirety.
 If you still have questions, please contact Market Manager Bobbi Potter Pinto at 336-287-6017 or firstname.lastname@example.org.

-FARMERS/PRODUCERS must first be certified by an agent from the Davidson County Cooperative Extension Service.
+FARMERS/PRODUCERS must be certified by an agent from the Davidson County Cooperative Extension Service.
 This certification ensures that our farmers are growing their produce, animals, and items locally in Davidson or a surrounding county.
-Contact extension agent Amy Ballard firstname.lastname@example.org or 336.242.2091.
-You will need to complete this Certification Form with her at your site visit.
+Contact extension agent Sam Boring at email@example.com or 336.242.2091.
+If you live outside Davidson County, your county's extension agent may perform the certification and give a copy to Davidson County's agent.

 PRODUCERS of BAKED GOODS and PRESERVES do not require Cooperative Extension certification but must operate out of a certified home-based kitchen approved by the NC Department of Agriculture.